The OMHM takes action by preventing and intervening

 - preventive treatment for housing that is adjacent to a bedbug-infested property;

-- information sessions to increase awareness among tenants and show them how bedbugs, cockroaches etc. look.
+- information sessions to increase awareness among tenants and show them how bedbugs, cockroaches etc. look. (watch the video)

 The OMHM has also implemented preventive measures for its employees who have to deal with or enter infested buildings.